-The Palpa Trust has four trustees: -
+The Palpa Trust has five trustees: -

 Jackie Taylor - Jackie is fortunate to be the trustee who regularly visits Nepal and does much of the liaison between donors and recipients.
 She works with a Nepali friend, Ravi Kafle, who runs the lodge house and besides looking after The Palpa Trust during Jackie's absence he also guides the treks sold to Ravi Tours.

 Ravi Tours clients always get the opportunity to stay in Palpa and visit all the schools/projects if they wish.

 Mike Taylor - Mike runs his own business of tour guiding in Fife, Scotland, but has trekked in Nepal and understands the need for a charity like the The Palpa Trust to help develop and alleviate the needs of the people there.

 Ally Troon - Ally's teaching career has taken him from a primary school to Troup House in Aberdeenshire where he teaches children in this specialist, residential school.
 In 2017 Ally has moved back to teaching in a primary school in Morayshire.
 This career developed from a time he spent in Palpa teaching on a voluntary basis at Karnadhar school.
 He is keenly aware of the lack of equipment for teachers endeavouring to fulfil the demands of the school syllabus.
 He has built and funds a website for that school: - www.shee-karnadharschool.org